A Generalized Stueckelberg-Higgs gauge theories: The Generalized Stueckelberg Gauge Theory

 As we can see, there are some arbitrariness in the Hamilton equations due to the Lagrange multiplier dependence.
 Dirac conjectured that the first-class constraints are the generators of the gauge transformations \cite{Henneaux Teitelboim}.
 In order to set this arbitrariness aside, we must impose (three) extra constraints on the system in such a way that the new set of constraints $\Omega=\left\{\omega_1,\omega_2,\omega_3,\omega_4,\omega_5,\omega_6\right\}$ is second class.
 This means that for any $j\in\left\{1,2,3,4,5,6\right\}$ there is at least one $k\in\left\{1,2,3,4,5,6\right\}$ for which $\left\{\omega_{j}\left(\mathbf{x},t\right),\omega_{k}\left(\mathbf{y},t\right)\right\}_P \neq 0$.
 As a result, the Hamilton equations are dynamically consistent with the Euler-Lagrange equations.
 In order to do that, we firstly notice that, thanks to (\ref{dot varPi}), the time derivative of equation (\ref{dot B}) leads to

-Comparison with (\ref{EL2}) tells us that the Lagrange multiplier $C_3$ must be time independent.
+Comparing this equation with (\ref{EL2}) tells us that the Lagrange multiplier $C_3$ must be time independent.
 However, the left-hand-side of (\ref{finding C3}) is a Lorentz scalar, which means its right-hand-side must be invariant under Lorentz as well.
 The only way a Lorentz scalar is time-independent is if it is event-independent.
 Therefore, the Lagrange multiplier $C_3$ is a constant which, without loss of generality, may be taken to be zero.